Total renewal fee

 2014 / 2015 Winter Maintenance Programme

-- Increase 3rd and 4th teeing grounds so we can incorporate yellow markers into these areas.
+- Increased the 2nd, 3rd and 4th teeing grounds so we can incorporate yellow markers into these areas.
+(The 2nd is pictured left and the 3rd right, below)

-- Renovate bunkers around 5th green and front bunker at the 6th.
-Other bunkers may also be renovated if materials are available.
+- Renovated bunkers around 2nd and 5th green and front bunker at the 6th.
+These changes will be in play soon.

-- Remove left hand side fairway bunker on the 9th and one or two trees next to ladies 9th tee to encourage play away from 2nd fairway whilst teeing off from back tee on the 9th
+- Removed two left hand side fairway bunker on the 9th and one or two trees next to ladies 9th tee to encourage play away from 2nd fairway whilst teeing off from back tee on the 9th

-- Renovate long grass bunker at 9th green to allow better access and spread wear and tear.
+- Renovated long grass bunker at 9th green to allow better access and spread wear and tear.

-- Replace leylandii at the 4th with more natural beech hedge.
+- Remove the large leylandii behind the 4th and planted a more natural beech hedge.

-- Trim back thick rough on most holes.
+- Trimmed back thick rough on most holes.
 This should help speed up play while the rough is very thick.

-- Thin out trees and remove tree guards and stakes throughout plantations.
+- Thinned out trees and remove tree guards and stakes throughout plantations.

 Cookies are small text files that are placed on your computer by websites that you visit.
 They are widely used in order to make websites work, or work more efficiently.

 The cookies we use here are produced by the Google Analytics tool that collects anonymous information about how visitors use this website.
 We use this information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come from and the pages they visited.
 These cookies are provided by Google and are called _utma, _utmb,_utmc, _utmz

 This page provides more detailed information from Google.